getify/Functional-Light-JS/manuscript/ch2.md

 foo( 0 );               // 0
 ```

-It's always a good practice to think about any default cases that can aide the usability of your functions.
+It's always a good practice to think about any default cases that can aid the usability of your functions.
 However, defaulting parameters can lead to more complexity in terms of reading and understanding the variations of how a function is called.
 Be judicious in how much you rely on this feature.

 ### Counting Inputs

-The number of arguments a function "expects" -- how many arguments you'll likely want to pass to it -- is determined by the number of parameters that are declared.
+The number of arguments a function "expects" -- how many arguments you'll likely want to pass to it -- is determined by the number of parameters that are declared:

 ```js
 function foo(x,y,z) {